javacasm/ICT-in-Education/TicInEdu.md

-# Publicación en internet:
+# Publish in internet:

 * Blogs:
 	* How to create a blog?
 	* Where can we create it?
-ra

 * Social networks:
 	* How many Social networks exit?
 	* Which one to use?
 	* Networks for teachers

-* Sharing fils:
+* Sharing files:
 	* Dropbox
 	* Web Hosting
 	* FTP

 * Licenses
-	* Open Licences or Copyright?
+	* Open Licenses or Copyright?
 	* Why open Licences?
-	* CC Licences
+	* CC Licenses

 # Open-source Tools